 Table 2.
-Savannah Yacht Center Major Repair Parts, Estimated Sales Tax Cost

-(\$ millions) FY 2018 FY 2019 FY 2020 FY 2021 FY 2022 State Revenue Loss \$0.27 \$0.54 \$0.55 \$0.56 \$0.57 Local Revenue Loss \$0.20 \$0.41 \$0.41 \$0.42 \$0.43
+Savannan Tacht Center Major Repair Farts, Estimated Sales Tax Cost (\$ millions) FY 2018 FY 2019 FY 2020 FY 2021 FY 2022 State Revenue Loss \$0.25 \$0.51 \$0.52 \$0.53 \$0.54 Local Revenue Loss \$0.19 \$0.38 \$0.39 \$0.40 \$0.41

 Existing businesses may also qualify for the proposed exemption, but no data are available as to the volumes of such existing, qualifying activity.
 A search for yacht and ship repair yards in Georgia revealed two facilities that, to varying degrees, are similar to SYC in terms of facilities and services offered.
 Both appear to be smaller in terms of boat sizes handled and only one appears to have a dry dock.
 However, both have lifts and ship rails and offer major repair and refitting services.
 Other facilities may exist, though none could be identified.
-For this reason, the estimates in Table 1 include existing, qualifying activity of one and two times that estimated for SYC.
-These amounts are shown as the low and high cost estimates, respectively.
+For this reason, the estimates in Table 2 are grossed up to allow for existing, qualifying activity of one and two times that estimated for SYC.
+These amounts are shown in Table 1 as the low and high cost estimates, respectively.